deepmodeling/abacus-develop/toolchain/README.md

 > rm -rf install build/*/* build/OpenBLAS*/ build/setup_*
 ```

-## Common Problem and Solution
+## Common Problems and Solutions

+### LibRI and LibComm for EXX
+- GCC toolchain with OpenMPI cannot compile LibComm v0.1.1 due to the different MPI variable type from MPICH and IntelMPI, see discussion here [#5033](https://github.com/deepmodeling/abacus-develop/issues/5033)
+- It is recommended to use Intel toolchain if one wants to include EXX feature in ABACUS, which can have much better performance and can use more than 16 threads in OpenMP parallelization to accelerate the EXX process.

 ### GPU version of ABACUS
-add following options in build*.sh:
+For GPU version of ABACUS (do not GPU version installer of ELPA, which is still doing work), add following options in build*.sh:
 ```shell
 cmake -B $BUILD_DIR -DCMAKE_INSTALL_PREFIX=$PREFIX \
         -DCMAKE_CXX_COMPILER=icpx \